 - Preheat the Ninja Foodi on bake/roast for 5 minutes on 400° F.

-- Add 1-2 Tbsp of olive oil to the 7" springform pan and place disc of dough into bottom.
+- Add 1-2 tablespoon of olive oil to the 7" springform pan and place disc of dough into bottom.
 Gently press the dough to the edges and up the sides about 1"-1 ½".
 Bake at 400° F for 5-10 minutes or until the pizza crust is about ½ way cooked.

 - Remove sides of the springform pan and place pizza crust on rack to cool.
 When the springform pan has cooled, repeat with the second dough disc.